Pinterest Pixel

 Crop Pictures to Circle

-Remember, the key to a successful outline is subtlety; choose a color and weight that frame your image nicely without overpowering it.
+Remember, the key to a successful outline is subtlety; choose a color and weight that frames your image nicely without overpowering it.
 This can draw attention to the image and give it a finished look that aligns with your overall slide design.

-Ensuring Aspect Ratios Match
+Aspect Ratios

 STEP 1: After cropping your image to a circle, double-check the height and width dimensions in the “Size” group under the “Format” tab to confirm they’re equal.